 There are several physical quantities and experiments proposed to identify the topological states.
-For example, optical responses~\cite{Ezawa,Stille-T-N,Tabert-N_2013L,Tabert-N_2013B1}, spin and valley Hall effecs~\cite{Dyrdal-B,Tahir-M-S-S,Tabert-N_2013B2}, dynamical polarization function~\cite{Tabert-N_2014,Chang-Z-Z-Y,Duppen-V-P}, anomalous spin Nernst effect~\cite{Gusynin-S-V}, quantum oscillations and orbital magnetism~\cite{Islam-G,Tsaran-S,Shakouri-V-V-P, Raoux-P-F-M,Tabert-C-N} are proposed as such experiments.
-There are also arguments based on several-types of entropy~\cite{Calixto-R,Romera-C}.
-However, these experiments are not simple enough to detect TIs, and some of them are required to change the Fermi enegry from the charge neutrality point.
-In this Letter, we turn our attention to the dynamic spin susceptibility (DSS) whose imaginary part gives us a very simple index of the topological state only by existence of a certain resonant peak structure.
-We also discuss that an absorption rate in response to a transverse AC magnetic field is related to the imaginary part of the DSS, just like an electron spin resonance (ESR) measurement.
+For example, optical responses,~\cite{Ezawa,Stille-T-N,Tabert-N_2013L,Tabert-N_2013B1} spin and valley Hall effects,~\cite{Dyrdal-B,Tahir-M-S-S,Tabert-N_2013B2} dynamical polarization function,~\cite{Tabert-N_2014,Chang-Z-Z-Y,Duppen-V-P} anomalous spin Nernst effect,~\cite{Gusynin-S-V} quantum oscillations, and orbital magnetism~\cite{Islam-G,Tsaran-S,Shakouri-V-V-P, Raoux-P-F-M,Tabert-C-N} have been proposed as such experiments.
+However, these experiments are not simple enough to detect TIs, in a sense that they are not direct information of the topological state.
+Especially, in many cases, a TI is identified by observing a topological transition from a BI.
+Therefore, if the internal parameters of the system are not controllable from the outside, the identification becomes difficult.

+In this Rapid Communication, we turn our attention to the dynamic spin susceptibility (DSS) whose imaginary part gives us a very simple index of the topological state only by the existence of a certain resonant peak structure.
+This method enables us to identify a topological phase directly without observing a topological transition.
+We also discuss that an absorption rate in response to a transverse ac magnetic field is related to the imaginary part of the DSS, just as in an electron spin resonance (ESR) measurement.